Please note that masks are still required in the Dental Clinic.

 The School of Dental Medicine offers a wide variety of dental treatment in a new, state-of-the-art, nearly 136,000 square-foot facility with a 120-space parking lot and 215 chairs designed to accommodate the needs of all patients.
 The School is home to a general clinic and a number of specialty clinics.

-The work in our general Comprehensive Care clinics is done by pre-doctoral dental students under the supervision of experienced professionals.
+The work in our general Comprehensive Care clinic is done by pre-doctoral dental students under the supervision of experienced professionals.
 Pre-doctoral dental students have completed college and are in the midst of four years of training in our school before they become dentists.
 This educational environment requires more time than similar work from a private dental office, so you should expect that appointments will last all morning or afternoon, and that multiple appointments may be needed to complete your treatment.
 During your treatment, dental specialists may be consulted for complex dental needs.

 Initial screening appointments are available to everyone.
 After the initial appointment, it will be determined whether each patient is accepted for regular treatment, depending on the teaching needs of the school and the patient's availability, health, and needs.

 The AEGD Clinic offers state-of-the-art dental services in all areas of general and specialized dentistry, including implants, crowns and bridges, dentures and partial dentures, cosmetic dentistry, and bleaching (tooth whitening).
 The main focus is comprehensive care for all patients.